 MaryBeth continues to celebrate life daily being grateful for her greatest blessings... faith, family & friends and taking time to truly enjoy them.

 LEAVING A LEGACY has been a mission in the making for quite some time.
 Having been inspired by co-founder of Creative Memories, Rhonda Anderson, MaryBeth Piccinino had been holding Faithbooking gatherings in her home for years.
-Several years ago, God allowed her path to cross with Colleen Duffy Kiko on a trip to the Greek Islands.
+Over 15 years ago, God allowed her path to cross with Colleen Duffy Kiko on a trip to the Greek Islands.
 Since that time their relationship has developed into an amazing friendship.
 It was not long after they met, that they realized they were both passionate about Faithbooking and together they began to embark on a journey of creating opportunities to teach and encourage others to leave a legacyof their lives and their faith journeys for future generations.